turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 - Look up what some common event listener types are (you've already seen `click`!)
 - Read up on the [event listener documentation](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
-- Create a codepen with some HTML elements, and make up some event listeners for them!
-Try turning a red square green when it gets clicked.
-Try getting the data from an input field and displaying it on the page.
+- Create a codepen with an HTML form that collects to-do list info:  task, priority level, description.
+When the user enters info and submits the form, create a litte "card" of that info and display it on the DOM.
-- In Codepen, create a simple webpage with a night-mode toggle button!